Interested in making high school grammar resources meaningful? Discussing grammar and language with high school students can create memorable lessons.

 Another idea is to look at a piece of nonfiction the class recently studied.
 What is the author trying to convince people to believe or do?
 In every field, studies and reports (nonfiction!) circulate.
 Our students will someday be the people to write such reports.

 Students might also appreciate reading about politicians and their use of language and then reviewing active and passive voice.
 High school students very much dislike being “tricked.”
 They should be aware that millions of dollars analyzes their language and movements online.
-Older students do appreciate if you show them how marketers and politicians manipulate language.
-Discussing grammar with high school students can be engaging!
+Older classes do appreciate if you show them how marketers and politicians manipulate language.
+Discussing language use with high school students can be engaging!

 Connect to writing

 Older students often express themselves in a variety of ways through creative writing or poetry.
-As students grow in their grammatical knowledge, they will experiment.
+As learners grow in their grammatical knowledge, they will experiment.
 Should a character speak in active or passive voice?
 What language best demonstrates a passive aggressive character?
-Add another dimension to narrative writing by showing students to break and twist grammar rules.
+Add another dimension to narrative writing by showing students to break and twist language rules.

 Creating high school grammar resources should take students’ hesitations and concerns into account.
 Grammar needs taught in various ways on different levels.
-Students who deeply understand their language earn that knowledge.
+Writers, speakers, and learners who deeply understand their language earn that knowledge.

-Explaining to students how they will benefit from that grammatical knowledge can be part of our resources.
-Some students will grow in their understanding of language, and other students will honestly enjoy your grammar lessons.
+Explaining to classes how they will benefit from that grammatical knowledge can be part of our resources.
+Some students will grow in their understanding of language, and some will honestly enjoy your grammar lessons.